Soname-Solutions/salmon/docs/configuration.md

 **Tooling Environment Configuration**:
 - `name` - the name of your Tolling environment where SALMON monitoring and alerting infrastructure will be located.

     > Here, `<<env>>` acts as a placeholder that represents the environment name.
 This allows you to specify a generic name for the tooling account while keeping the option to customize it based on the environment.
-To define the actual values for placeholders, you can use the replacements.json file (refer to [Provide Replacements for Rlaceholders](#provide-replacements-for-placeholders)).
+To define the actual values for placeholders, you can use the replacements.json file (refer to [Provide Replacements for Placeholders](#provide-replacements-for-placeholders)).
 This file serves as a mapping between placeholders and their corresponding values.
 - `account_id`, `region` - AWS region and account ID for the Tolling environment.
 - `metrics_collection_interval_min` - an interval (in minutes) for extracting metrics from monitored environments.
 - `digest_report_period_hours` - how many recent hours should be covered in the Daily Digest report.
 Default value: `24` hours.
-- `digest_cron_expression` - the cron schedule to trigger the daily digest report.
+- `digest_cron_expression` - the cron schedule to trigger the Daily Digest report.
 Default value: `cron(0 8 * * ? *)`, every day at 8am UTC.

 **[Optional] Grafana Configuration**:

 If the `grafana_instance` section exists, the Grafana stack will be deployed.
-Otherwhise, it will be skipped.
+Otherwise, it will be skipped.
 - `grafana_vpc_id` - the Amazon VPC ID where the Grafana instance will be deployed.
 At least 1 public subnet required.
 - `grafana_security_group_id` - the security group ID that will be associated with the Grafana instance.
 Inbound access to Grafana’s default HTTP port: 3000 required.